davidcoles/vc5/README.md

 questions/suggestions, feel free to contact me at vc5lb@proton.me or raise a GitHub issue.

+## NOTICE

+YAML/JSON config format changed to include LB server's IP and interfaces, native mode, etc..
+There can still be specified on the command line if easier.

 ## Quickstart

 A simple example on a server with a single, untagged ethernet interface: